mobxjs/mobx/docs/best/store.md

 Make sure this state is a singleton.
 For isomorphic applications you might also want to provide a stub implementation of this store with sane defaults so that all components render as expected.
-You might distribute the _ui-state-store_ through your application by passing it as property through your component tree.
+You might distribute the _ui-state-store_ through your application by passing it as a property through your component tree.
 You can also pass this store by using context or make it globally available as a module.
 For testing purposes, I recommend to just pass it through the component tree.